MoCsabi/WRO2024-FE-StormsNGR/models/README.md

   Final result is in the [Lidar_mount.f3d](Lidar_mount.f3d) file, [STL file here](Lidar%20stand.stl)

 ### The camera stand
   The camera stand was the *second part* that we have designed, but due to its **height** and the **torque that can happen** because of it, it had to be partially redesigned multiple times.
-Its main goal was to **elevate our Pixy camera by about $10 cm$s and had it be rotated looking at the ground in a $45°$ angle.** The main reason for this was to control how much of the map it saw.
+Its main goal was to **elevate our Pixy camera by about $10 cm$ s and had it be rotated looking at the ground in a $45°$ angle.** The main reason for this was to control how much of the map it saw.
 We only wanted it to see the **current closest object**, however that was not something we could realistically achieve.
 Because of this, we wanted it to be as in the front as possible so we first decided to put it [on top of the lidar mount.](#sketch)

   ![Image of the first version](1st.png)<br>[STL file](Camera%20stand.stl)